-I admit it.
-I went nuts with her room as I was pregnant and nesting: wall color?
-Yup, not just pink but TWO shades of pink!
-I even convinced my husband to put up the wainscoting in her room.
-Through the years her clothing had pink in one way or another.
-Shoes, too.
-Baby dolls and barbie dolls in pink.
+Well we now have plenty of pink in our lives.
+We painted her room in TWO shades of pink.
+Baby dolls and barbie dolls come in pink.
 Books, notebooks, coloring books are covered in pink.
 Her favorite stuffed animal?
 A pink poodle.
 The first crayon she reaches for?
 Yup, pink.
 Did I condition her?
 Possibly.
 So, when I asked her what kind of cake she wanted for her birthday, I wasn’t surprised.
 She wanted it PINK!

 For an October tea, it was a sunny and cool day to celebrate in the back yard.
-My girl wore her new Belle dress (yes, certainly NOT pink!) and had her crown nestled on her curls.
-My neighbor was kind enough to fix her up beautifully, but my wild-child took it all apart after 10 minutes.
-Loose Locks it is!
-Finger food was aplenty: grapes, carrot sticks, grape tomatoes, little sandwiches and chips.
+There was plenty of finger food: grapes, carrot sticks, grape tomatoes, little sandwiches and chips.
 And decaffeinated peach tea was served to the eager princesses, but not so readily consumed!

 But, what to serve for dessert?
 My daughter requested a pink cake.
-I found the perfect recipe on two blogs: Smitten Kitchen and Recipe Girl.
-I must admit that I was intrigued: A Pink Strawberry Cake.
-First of all, it sounds divine.
-Secondly, it’s pink!
-I decided to make the three layer cake for the family celebration, which was the night before.
+I found the perfect recipe for this strawberry cake.
+I decided to make this 3-tier cake for the family birthday party, but thought I’d share it today, too.
 I decorated it with white cream-cheese frosting and used clear sugar sprinkles to make it sparkle, you know like diamonds?
 And was a slice of three-layer pink cake too much for one person to handle?
 Well, you don’t know my family!
 I don’t think anyone shared anything!!

 Now for the tea party, I wanted cupcakes.
-I found this recipe on Simply Recipes and knew this was THE ONE: Double Vanilla Cupcakes.
-Of course, these weren’t ordinary cupcakes.
+I used my recipe for olive oil vanilla cake to make these giant cupcakes.
 I made them using the giant cupcake baking cups you find in the grocery store.
 Remember, a little cupcake isn’t enough for a true princess!
-I frosted each cupcake with double vanilla frosting and topped them each with a pretty PINK flower candy, and of course, dots of pink GLITTER frosting!
-There were many happy faces that day.

 Now the ladies at the party were expecting some yummy treats of their own, knowing how much I like to bake.
-For them, I made some special Peach Crumb Bars (recipe courtesy of The Brown Eyed Baker).
+For them, I made some special Peach Crumb Bars.
 Since I can still find great tasting fresh peaches here in San Diego, this was a real treat to devour in October.
 The best part of the day was catching some moms sneaking bites of the princess-sized cupcakes!

 Many calories were consumed that day and no one seemed to care.
 The kids were laughing and swinging on our porch swing.
 Crafts were made before tea time.
 There were a lot of giggles and a whole lot of group hugs.
 And I was able to sit and soak it all in.
 The sun was warm, the weather cool and the tummies full.

-I wonder if I’m too old for my own princess tea party?
+I wonder if I’m too old for my very own princess tea party?